Heights on square of modular curves: Arithmetic B ezout theorem with cubist metric

-We also need working with projective models which are ``almost'' compactifications of relevant N\'eron models of our modular jacobians.
-This will be done with bits of Moret-Bailly theory introduced in the above Section~\ref{LaHauteurDeToutLeMonde}.
+We also need to work with projective models which are ``almost'' compactifications of relevant N\'eron models of our jacobians.
+This we do with the help of Moret-Bailly theory as introduced in Section~\ref{LaHauteurDeToutLeMonde}.

 Let us also recall that there still is another approach for such arithmetic B\'ezout theorems which uses Chow forms (\cite{Ph95+}, \cite{Re00}).
-That is however known to amount working with Faltings height relative to Fubini-Study metrics again (\cite{Ph95+}-I, \cite{So91}) that we said we cannot afford.
+That is however known to amount to working again with Faltings height relative to the Fubini-Study metrics (\cite{Ph95+}-I, \cite{So91}) that we said we cannot afford.

 Finally, regarding generality: it would of course be desirable to have a proof available for arbitrary abelian varieties.
-But many of the present arguments are quite particular to our application to $J_0 (p)$.
-We therefore preferred here to work in this precise setting from the beginning, instead of considering a somewhat artificial generality.
+Many of the present arguments are however quite particular to our application to $J_0 (p)$.
+We therefore prefer working in our concrete setting from the beginning, instead of considering a somewhat artificial generality.